Justia Rating

 Chicago’s Best Protected Bike Lanes

 Many protected lanes are located throughout the city.
-Within the North Side, Clark Street between West Edgewater and West Devon has a protected stretch, as well as Belmont Avenue between North Kimball and North Western.
+On the North Side, Clark Street between West Edgewater and West Devon has a protected stretch, as does Belmont Avenue between North Kimball and North Western.

 Chicago’s Best Buffered Bike Lanes